 Please contact the Studio for limited edition prints.
 Pour plus d'informations, contactez nous.

-Richard Johnson: Resilience—Ice Huts and Root Cellars (2007–2021) is a photographic collection that celebrates the tranquility of winter and the ingenuity of vernacular architecture.
+Richard Johnson: Resilience—Ice Huts and Root Cellars (2007–2021), published October 2025 in Canada by Figure 1, is a photographic collection that celebrates the tranquility of winter and the ingenuity of vernacular architecture.

 From a clear, straight-on vantage point and with a pictorial formality, Richard Johnson (1957–2021) spent more than a decade recording and categorizing visual typologies of small, hand-built structures across Canada.
 His most celebrated collection of photographs documents ice huts used for fishing.
 Later in his life, Johnson began documenting Newfoundland’s ubiquitous, earthen-built root cellars.